semantic-logs/spec/README.md

 Today, you'll commonly see three types of logs:

-* **Structured** each entry is made up of key-value pairs, e.g. `time=2022-12-10T14:15:00Z level=info msg="Hello world"`, sometimes known as `logfmt`.
+* **Structured** each entry is made up of key-value pairs, e.g. `time=2022-12-10T14:15:00Z level=INFO msg="Hello world"`, sometimes known as `logfmt`.
 These logs can be parsed into structure only knowing they're structured.
-* **Patterned** each entry is a formatted line of text, e.g. `[2022-12-10T14:15:00Z] [info] Hello world`.
+* **Patterned** each entry is a formatted line of text, e.g. `[2022-12-10T14:15:00Z] [INFO] Hello world`.
 These logs cannot be parsed into structure without knowing (a) they are patterned and (b) the pattern.
 Some patterned logs cannot be parsed into structure.
 * **Free-text** arbitrary text, e.g. `Hello world`.
 These logs cannot be parsed into a structured form.